Testing With Jest in WebStorm

 - Test coverage

-First, let’s run all the tests we have in our project.
+First, let’s see how you can run all the tests in your project.
 We need to create a run/debug configuration:

-Usually, you don’t have to change anything in the configuration, but if there’s a Jest configuration file in the project or you need to pass additional flags to Jest, you should do so in this configuration.
+Usually, you don’t have to change anything in the configuration, but if there’s a Jest configuration file in the project or you need to pass additional flags to Jest, you can always tweak the settings in the created configuration.

-For now, we will just select All tests at the bottom of the dialog and click OK to save the configuration.
-You will immediately see the new configuration at the top right corner of the IDE – now click the green icon next to it to run it.
+For now, we’ll just select the All tests radio button and click OK to save the run/debug configuration.
+You will immediately see the new configuration in the top right-hand corner of the IDE.
+Click the green icon next to it to run it.

 View test results

 Double-click the test name in the list to open it in the editor.
-In WebStorm 2018.3, for failed tests, it will open the line that was at the top of the stack trace.
+For failed tests, it will open the line that was at the top of the stack trace.

-Use the icons at the top of the tool window to hide all the passed and ignored tests from the results.
+Use the icons at the top of the Run tool window to show or hide all the passed tests from the results.